tugceak/VitrinApp/README.md

 ## Architecture
-VITRIN uses MVVM [Model-View-ViewModel] architecture to have a unidirectional flow of data, separation of concern, testability, and a lot more and ıt uses to HILT to provide a standard way to incorporate Dagger dependency injection into an Android application.
+VITRIN uses MVVM [Model-View-ViewModel] architecture to have a unidirectional flow of data, separation of concern, testability, and a lot more and It uses HILT to provide a standard way to incorporate Dagger dependency injection into an Android application.

 ## What IS MVVM?